wp-plugins/site-launcher/readme.txt

 License: GPLv3 or later
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

-Set a date to launch or suspend your site.
-Generate customizable "coming soon" and "site suspended" pages, or redirect to a different url.
+Set a date to launch or suspend your site with custom "coming soon" and "site suspended" pages or with a redirect.

 == Description ==